 In 2009, two computer scientists at the Center for Language and Speech Processing at Johns Hopkins University got access to a trove of Tweets — some 2 billion posted between May 2009 and October 2010 — and decided to find a way to analyze them.

 Mark Dredze, a professor at Hopkins, and his grad student, Michael Paul, are mainly interested in language, but they felt that the most interesting conversations on Twitter might be about health.
-So they began to parse the 1.5 million anonymous messages in the data set that touched on health.
+So they began to parse the 1.5 million messages (whose senders' identities were masked) in the data set that touched on health.

 Twitter is a "very noisy," linguistically complex place, says Paul.
 One of the greatest challenges turned out to be training the computer to differentiate the medical relevance of phrases like "I gots da flu" and "Got a case of Bieber Fever.
 Love his new song."